Types of Learning Disabilities

 - May have ADHD like symptoms

-Asperger Syndrome (AS) is an Autism Spectrum Disorder (ASD) that inhibits a person’s ability to function in society.
-While individuals with AS may exhibit a range of symptoms to different degrees, a common characteristic is a significant impairment in social interaction.
-Although children and adults with AS have average to above average intelligence, they find it difficult to function well in school, make friends or find stable employment.
-Many battle anxiety, depression, poor self-esteem, bullying and social isolation.
+While individuals with ASD may exhibit a range of symptoms to different degrees, a common characteristic is a significant impairment in social interaction.
+Although many children and adults with ASD have average to above average intelligence, some may find it difficult to function well in school, make and maintain friendships, or find stable employment.
+Individuals on the Spectrum are at a higher risk for developing anxiety, depression, and poor self-esteem, often resulting from bullying and social isolation.
+Early intervention and support can make a significant and positive difference in both present and later life successes.

-- Do not pick up on social cues and may lack inborn social skills
+- Not pick up on social cues and may lack inborn social skills

-- Talk a lot, usually about a favorite subject.
-One-sided conversations are common.
-Internal thoughts are often verbalized.
+- Talk a lot, usually about a favorite subject (One-sided conversations are common and internal thoughts are often verbalized)

 - Have heightened sensitivity and become over stimulated by loud noises, lights, or strong tastes or textures